OzuYatamutsu/project-overengineer/README.md

 ## Observability plane architecture
 Project Overengineer uses the Grafana stack for observability.
 All components are deployed locally (Grafana Cloud is not used).

-- A telemetry sidecar is attached to each node in the service plane, which runs an instance of [Grafana Alloy](https://grafana.com/docs/alloy/latest/introduction/) (a Grafana-specific distribution of the OpenTelemetry Collector) to ingest logs, metrics, and traces.
+- A telemetry sidecar is attached to each node in the service plane, which runs an instance of [Grafana Alloy](https://grafana.com/docs/alloy/latest/introduction/) (a Grafana-specific distribution of the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)) to ingest logs, metrics, and traces.
+- A standalone instance of Grafana Alloy is deployed to ingest client-side logs, metrics, and traces.
 - Logs are shipped to Grafana Loki via OTLP.
 - Metrics are shipped to Grafana Mimir via OTLP.
 - Traces are shipped to Grafana Tempo via OTLP.